Print Friendly

 (16) Examination of survey results.
 Each resident shall have the right to examine, upon reasonable request, the results of the most recent survey of the facility conducted by the department with respect to the facility and any plan of correction in effect with respect to the facility.

 (17) Access by advocates and representatives.
-A residential care or assisted living facility shall permit advocates and representatives of community legal services programs, whose purposes include rendering assistance without charge to residents, to have access to the facility at reasonable times in order to:
+A residential care or assisted living facility shall permit advocates and representatives of community legal services programs, whose purposes include rendering assistance without charge to residents, to have access to the facility at reasonable times.

 (18) Access by protection and advocacy system.
 A residential care or assisted living facility shall permit advocates and representatives of the protection and advocacy system, designated by the governor pursuant to 42 U.S.C.
 15043 and 10801 et seq., access to residents, facilities and records in accordance with applicable federal statutes and regulations.